 Molly Briggs is a landscape painter, theorist, and historian currently based in Champaign, Illinois, where she is completing a Ph.D. in Landscape Architecture at the University of Illinois.
 Her creative and scholarly practices are mutually constitutive.
-She has been the recipient of numerous awards and fellowships for her artwork, research, and teaching.
-She has been represented by Zg Gallery, Chicago, since 2004.
+She has been the recipient of numerous awards and fellowships for her artwork, research, and teaching and has been represented by Zg Gallery in Chicago since 2004.

 Spring Hill | 2015 | Flashe and acrylic on two panels | Overall dimensions 17" x 50"